 While in library class for the weeks leading up the event, Ms Cech said students developed the questions and she later sorted and combined the questions that students were able to ask Ms dePaola during the Skype sessions.

-Accompanying the article is the following photograph, showing the children Skyping with Tomie in the school’s library:
+Accompanying the article is the following photograph, which shows a group of eager children Skyping with Tomie DePaola in Sandy Hook’s library:

 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-79/i-G6ZpVgm/A

-A little less than eight months later, after the tragedy of December 14th, 2012, Tomie took to his personal blog to offer the people of Newtown his thoughts and prayers:
+A little less than eight months later, following the tragic events of December 14th, 2012, Tomie DePaola took to his personal blog to share heartfelt words of support, offering his thoughts and prayers to the people of Newtown during their time of unimaginable grief:

-But I suppose all of these authors are lying and the photos are fake, right?
-After all, they certainly aren’t as convincing as plugging the wrong web address into The Wayback Machine and misinterpreting the results, are they?
+But I suppose all of these authors are lying, and the photos must be fake, right?
+Because, clearly, a handful of accomplished writers coming to visit a “closed” school and somehow posing with dozens of children is far less convincing than plugging the wrong web address into The Wayback Machine and wildly misinterpreting the results, isn’t it?

 For more in the “Sandy Hook Elementary Was Open” series, please read: